Home Depot says opioid crisis may be contributing to theft

 Stocks in this Article

-Meaner mentioned one case where $15.5 million of goods were stolen from multiple retailers sharing a warehouse – $1.4 million of which belonged to Home Depot.
+Meaner mentioned one case in which $15.5 million of goods were stolen from multiple retailers sharing a warehouse – $1.4 million of which belonged to Home Depot.

 The home-improvement retailer expects its operating profit to fall to about 14 percent during fiscal year 2020 with the “most significant impact” coming from shrink, according to Richard McPhail, the company’s chief financial officer.